 And then you may want to dig deeper into what each company visitor looked at page by page …

-Every business has their own culture and thoughts about the subject of reaching out to companies that have visited the website, but there’s one point that’s particularly important:
+Every business has their own culture and thoughts about the subject of reaching out to companies that have visited the website, but there’s one scenario that applies to ALL businesses:

 It’s very typical that a visiting company will have been to more than just your website and even in cases where they preferred what they’d seen on competitors’ websites, you do still have a limited window of opportunity to try and gain the potential business.